matt-dray/tidyquiz/README.md

 ### Masking

 There's only ever one correct answer from the four presented.
-If you are presented with a function that exists in multiple packages, the answer set will include one package it definitely exists in and three it definitely doesn't.
+If you are presented with a function that exists in multiple packages, the answer set will include one package it definitely exists in and three it definitely doesn't exist in.